Western Legalistic and Humanistic Ethical Systems

 When we decide to have sexual contact with somebody, that very act generates karma.
 So, from the Buddhist perspective, what consequences follow in the chain of karmic events after making that decision?
 What are the advantages of celibacy?

 If we decide to have sex with someone and then actually engage sexually with the person, we certainly establish a strong link with the person that will continue in future lives.
-But the type of link and relationship that will follow depends on the type of sexual relationship we have with the person, on our own motivation and attitudes, on our partners’ motivation and attitudes, and so on.
+But the type of link and relationship that will follow depend on the type of sexual relationship we have with the person, on our own motivation and attitudes, on our partners’ motivation and attitudes, and so on.
 Many factors will affect it.

 And just because one is celibate doesn’t mean that one avoids all sorts of karmic consequences with regard to sexuality.
 Somebody who’s celibate could spend a tremendous amount of time and energy thinking about sex with a great deal of desire and attachment.
 Such a monastic could think about having sex with someone, but not carry out the act.
 This does not build up the karmic consequences of a physical act, but it still builds up the karmic consequences of a mental act.
 Everything depends, really, on the state of mind – on the level of disturbing emotions and attitudes one has or on the level of freedom one has from them.